-The Museum is exposed to credit risk from customers in the amount of \$228 (2016 - \$194) in the normal course of business.
+The Museum is exposed to credit risk from customers in the amount of \$208 (2017 - \$228) in the normal course of business.
 The accounts receivable are net of applicable allowance for doubtful accounts, which is established based on specific credit risk associated with individual accounts and other relevant information.
 Concentration of credit risk with respect to receivables is limited, due to the small value of transactions with parties other than government departments.

-As at March 31, 2017, \$2 accounts receivable were past due (over 30 days) (2016 - \$1).
-The Museum did not classify any accounts receivable as impaired as they generally relate to government clients which are considered low risk with respect to collection.
+As at March 31, 2018, \$3 accounts receivable were past due (over 30 days) (2017 - \$2) of which \$2 (2017 - nil) were fully provisioned by an allowance for doubtful accounts.
+The Museum did not classify other accounts receivable as impaired as they generally relate to government clients which are considered low risk with respect to collection.